What is an H-1B visa?

 Obtaining an H-1B Visa

 The H-1B visa has an annual numerical limit “cap” of 65,000 visas each fiscal year.
+An advanced degree exemption is an exemption from the H-1B cap for beneficiaries who have earned a U.S. master’s degree or higher and is available until the number of beneficiaries who are exempt on this basis exceeds 20,000.
 H-1B workers who are petitioned for or employed at an institution of higher education or its affiliated or related non-profit entities or a non-profit research organization, or a government research organization are not subject to this numerical cap.

 - A H-1B non-immigrant may be admitted for a period of up to three years.
 The time period may be extended but generally cannot go beyond a total of six years, though some exceptions do apply under sections 104(c) and 106(a) of the American Competitiveness in the Twenty-First Century Act (AC21).